 Nova Labs - Growing site that has a couple of great free virtual labs that would connect with your biology content!

 Virtual Biology Lab- Simulations for ecology, evolution, and cell biology.
 Great for analyzing data because no two simulations have the same result.
-These are all being changed from Flash to iOS apps.
 (Free)

 Bioman Biology- Several games and virtual activities for various life science topics.
 (Free)

 Learn Genetics by the University of Utah- Cell Biology, genetics, and human anatomy simulations, articles, and games.
 They are slowly changing over from Flash.
 (Free)